MilesBeau/PygamePong-/README.md

-# Fantasy-Pong-Pygame
+# Pong-Pygame
-A fantasy inspired game of pong made using Pygame.
+A simple game of Pong created by using the Pygame module.